zafargilani/stcs/README.md

 apt-get install libsqlite3-dev
 ```

-If you see 'Could not find a JavaScript runtime', try (might need sudo):
+If you see "Could not find a JavaScript runtime", try (might need sudo):

 ``` bash
 apt-get install nodejs